• Home

 Developing a Learner-centric Approach

-A key principle in Design For How People Learn is its learner-centric focus.
-Readers are continuously reminded to consider what’s right for each unique audience.
-For example, in the chapter titled Who Are Your Learners?, Dirksen covers how to reach an audience of learners who are motivated by extrinsic factors.
-The strategies?
+An essential principle in Design For How People Learn is its learner-centric focus.
+Dirksen repeatedly reminds readers to consider what’s suitable for each unique audience.
+For example, in the chapter Who Are Your Learners? the author covers how to reach an audience of learners who are motivated by extrinsic factors.

 • Scour their situation for intrinsic motivators